yonicd/yonicd.github.io/projects.md

 This is a list of R packages that have been published on CRAN and/or are still being developed on Github.
 Many of the projects are part of [open tools](https://www.metrumrg.com/try-open-source-tools/) developed at Metrum Research Group.

-The icons at the end of each description show what where the project is maintained and links are attached to each one to take you to the relevant page.
+The icons at the end of each description show where the project is maintained and links are attached to each one to take you to the relevant page.

 | Metrum | Github | CRAN | bl.ocks |
 |:--:|:--:|:--:|:--:|